 Organ procurement organizations, hospitals, organizations, colleges and businesses across the United States schedule special events to educate the public and health care professionals about donation.

 In the greater New York metropolitan area, the Donor Network organizes donor registry drives to encourage as many as people as possible to sign up on the New York State Donate Life Registry.
-In 2012, a major effort is being made to reach out to New Yorkers as they visit DMV offices, to encourage them to sign the registry.
-In addition, the New York Organ Donor Network is also partnering with two Clear Channel radio stations, Power 105 and Z100.
+A major effort is being made to reach out to New Yorkers as they visit DMV offices, to encourage them to sign the registry.

 The Federal government's National Donor Recognition Ceremony and Workshop (NDRCW) is held in Washington, DC.
 It’s a biennial event held in July in odd numbered years, and it pays tribute to America's organ, tissue, and marrow donors.